mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/README.md

 * Data Processing folders contains the label extraction code and pre-processing of the data for each of the sub-streams (raw images, contextual and covariate)
 * Contextual features modeling: contains modeling coding and results based on the contextual features
 * Covariate features modeling: contains modeling coding and results based on covariate features
-* Raw images modeling: contains modeling coding and results based on raw images and google open building
+* Raw images modeling: contains modeling coding and results based on raw images
+* Open Building: contains modeling and special data processing based on google open building dataset
 * Ensemble model: ensembling best models in raw image modeling in one ensemble model to boost the performance